Lisbon Beaches: A Guide to the Best Beaches Around Lisbon

-Sintra beaches are some of the best!
-All of them are near the stunning Sintra-Cascais Natural Park, which means they are pretty much unspoilt.
+Sintra beaches are some of the best near Lisbon.
+All of them sit inside or near the Sintra-Cascais Natural Park, which means they’re pretty much unspoilt.
+The trade-off is access: most require a car, and parking on summer weekends can be a test of patience.

 Best beach in Sintra

-- How far is it?
-It takes roughly 40 minutes to get there from Lisbon by car.
+• How far is it?
+Roughly 40 minutes from Lisbon by car.

-- Tip: Take a walk to the south side of the Adraga beach where you will find the Pedra de Alvidrar, a huge rock formation which drops almost vertically into the sea.
+• Tip: Walk to the south side of Adraga beach to find the Pedra de Alvidrar, a rock formation that drops nearly vertically into the sea.
+Worth it.

 2Beaches in Cascais